 But there are hopeful signs.
 In terms of reach, Palau’s pledge has been wildly successful, if only because signing is compulsory for inbound tourists: more than 710,000 have signed since it was launched in late 2017 (although some of those signatories might have been returning visitors).
 To put this in context The Icelandic Pledge, launched the same year, has had about 80,000 signatories.

 Post-COVID, some destinations are dusting off their pledges to rebuild tourism more sustainably.
-Air New Zealand’s latest inflight safety video, launched in May this year, revolves around the Tiaki Promise.
+Air New Zealand’s latest inflight safety video, revolves around the 2018 Tiaki Promise.
 The Aspen Pledge, created in 2018, was relaunched in July with a financial twist: the Aspen Chamber Resort Association now donates US $18.80 per signature (Aspen was founded in 1880) to local conservation groups and raised more than US $7,000 in the first three months.
 Palau is developing a world-first app, called Ol’au Palau, to “gamify” responsible travel by awarding travelers points for, say, signing the Palau Pledge or offsetting their carbon footprints, with points used to access places and experiences usually off-limits to visitors.

 “We should only sign a pledge if we intend to follow up on the positive behaviors in the pledge,” says Albrecht, “and if that’s the case, there’s no reason not to sign it.”
-Signing also communicates to tourism authorities that we care about sustainable travel, which can have flow-on affects in terms of infrastructure and policy.
+Signing also communicates to tourism authorities that we care about sustainable travel, which can have flow-on effects in terms of infrastructure and policy.
 A few ways to make your pledge count:

 Here are some things to consider before you go elephant riding on your next trip.

 When planning your trip, think about spending your tourism dollars in the places going the extra mile to make sustainability a priority.